4 Days Exploring Iceland for No Added Airfare Cost!

 Cafe Loki is near Hallgrimskirkja and has fantastic breakfast fare, including authentic Icelandic foods (helpfully listed in the menu as “Icelandic Breakfast No. 1” etc).
 I had Icelandic Breakfast No. 3, which featured 2 homemade rye bread slices, one with mashed fish (which tasted like warm potato salad to me) and the other with egg and herring, and rye bread ice cream on the side.
 Yes, rye bread ice cream.
 It was delicious.

-At the Geysir Bistro I indulged my more adventurous side during dinner, ordering horse tenderloin with wild mushrooms and turnips.
-It was also delicious, but it didn’t taste that different from regular ol’ cow meat.
+At the Geysir Bistro I indulged my more adventurous side during dinner It was also delicious, but it didn’t taste that different from regular ol’ cow meat.
 This restaurant and many others offer various meals with Minke Whale meat and local favorite sheep’s head, both of which I balked at.
 I did have puffin as an appetizer several times and even tried the local dare-you-to-eat-this “rotten shark” appetizer (also called “fermented shark” in some restaurants and bars).

 There are only 4 or 5 small pieces to this appetizer, which consists of shark meat that has been air-dried for several months.
 I’m told that it’s really more for tourists than for natives, although I’ve also heard it’s a national dish.
 I can’t say it tastes like much of anything – it’s more fumes than anything else.
 It often comes with a strong shot to help it down.